Article I – Name

 Treasurer shall be authorized to spend petty cash funds not to

-exceed fifty dollars ($50.00) without prior vote of the membership
+exceed one hundred dollars ($100.00) without prior vote of the membership

 and to be duly reported at the next regular meeting as part of the